 - COVID-19 Comirnaty™ (Pfizer/BioNTech) vaccination and pregnancy The Immunisation Advisory Centre, NZ

-- UAB hospital leaders alarmed over number of pregnant COVID-19 patients in ICU Beckers Hospital Review 20 August 2021
+- UAB hospital leaders alarmed over number of pregnant COVID-19 patients in ICU Beckers Hospital Review, US, 2021

 - COVID-19 vaccine safety in pregnancy and other special circumstances The Immunisation Advisory Centre, NZ